ipfs/specs/src/http-gateways/gateway-detection.md

 ### `IPFS_GATEWAY` Environment Variable

-When `IPFS_GATEWAY` environment variable is set, the value MUST be interpreted as URL of IPFS Gateway application to use.
+When `IPFS_GATEWAY` environment variable is set, the value SHOULD be interpreted as URL of IPFS Gateway application to use.

 This variable SHOULD override gateway selection done by all other means, including